 - Preview and Save

-On this tab, you need to provide basic information to create a feature migration template.
+You need to provide basic information on this tab to create a feature migration template.

 Under Feature Details, enter the items below: